KevinGeng07/ProfileData/README.md

-  Function to read data from .csv file "csv_read".
+  Python 3.10+ function to read data from .csv file "csv_read".
 Compiles data based on datatype and writes it to file .csv file "csv_write".
   In the compiled file, the first row contains all labels and first column contains all data types.
 Useful for data cleaning, data profiling, or data visualization tasks.